-Jason Pollak enters his third season with the Sacramento State coaching staff and his second as the team's primary receivers coach.
+Jason Pollak enters his fourth season with the Sacramento State coaching staff and his third as the team's primary receivers coach.

 The 2014 season was a record-breaking campaign for the Hornet receivers.
 Senior DeAndre Carter earned All-America honors and was a unanimous first team all-Big Sky selection and junior Nnamdi Agude was named to the all-Big Sky second team.
 Together the duo was only pair of FCS teammates to each surpass 1,000 receiving yards during the regular season.

 Carter led the Football Championship Subdivision and the Big Sky with 1,321 receiving yards and 17 receiving touchdowns.
 His 99 receptions were also the most in the FCS and ranked second in league history.
 He was a model of consistency throughout the season, amassing at least 100-yards in six games and averaging 10.1 receptions and 139.2 yards in the eight league games.
 Carter earned national player of the week honors during the season after setting the school record with 16 receptions for 237 receiving yards and four touchdowns against Southern Utah.
 He left Sacramento State as the career leader with 35 receiving touchdowns and also ranked third in career receptions (207) and third in career yards (2,760).
 Following the season, Carter signed a free agent contract with the Baltimore Ravens.

 Agude enjoyed his best season as a Hornet, catching 70 passes for 1,156 yards and 10 touchdowns.
 His 10 TDs were the third most in the Big Sky and ranked 10th in the FCS.
 He had five 100-yard games during the season, including four of the first six contests.
 Agude also led the team with an average of 16.5 yards per reception.
 He combined with Carter to form the only tandem of 1,000 yard receivers in the FCS.